group photo

 Reasonable Accommodations

-A reasonable accommodation is a change, exception or adjustment to a rule, policy practice or service that may be necessary for the person with a disability to have an equal opportunity to the Housing Authority’s programs and services.
+Reasonable Accommodations is a change, exception or adjustment to a rule, policy practice or service that may be necessary for the person with a disability to have an equal opportunity to the Housing Authority’s programs and services.
+Learn more about OHA’s Reasonable Accommodations Process and how to apply.